Serving & connecting

 Mind wandering refers to the engagement in self-generated thoughts unrelated to the external environment.
 While a universal human experience, excessive mind wandering may be a key feature of Attention Deficit/Hyperactivity Disorder (ADHD).
 At the same time, there are strong narratives in the arts for people to use and indeed actively generate spontaneous thoughts as part of the creative process.
 It is no wonder that comedian Rory Bremner, recently seen on the controversial BBC Horizon’s ADHD and Me, calls ADHD is his ‘worst enemy and best friend’.

-Join the team in a lively, informal evening of interdisciplinary productive antagonisms, and even a spot of drawing of your own mind wandering.
-The intention of the evening is to open up and complicate understandings of how the mind works, with particular attention paid to ADHD, and more generally, the boundaries between wellness and illness and how the arts can complicate and contribute to this discourse.
-There will be zones of contact and zones of conflict, and the evening will be mind opening.
+The intention of the evening was to open up and complicate understandings of how the mind works, with particular attention paid to ADHD, and more generally, the boundaries between wellness and illness and how the arts can complicate and contribute to this discourse.

 Dr Kai Syng Tan is an artist, curator and researcher.
 She is currently Visiting Fellow at University College London’s Institute of Advanced Studies, Peer Review College Member of the Arts and Humanities Research Council and Director of RUN!
 RUN!
 RUN!
 International Body for Research.
 She completed her PhD at UCL Slade School of Fine Art as a UCL scholar.